hazelcast/hazelcast-client-protocol/README.md

 ```

 With this definition, code generator will generate a custom codec for your type and
-calls its encode or decode methods when encoding and decoding your parameter.
+calls its encode or decode methods when encoding and decoding the parameters with this custom type.
 There are a few points to consider.

 The codec for the custom type accesses the parameters defined in `params` using a
 predefined getter pattern in its encode method.
 These patterns are specific to each `LANGUAGE`.

-For example, for the `java`, if the parameter is a `boolean` it is accessed as `customType1.isParamName1()`,
+For example, for the `java`, if the parameter is a `boolean` it is accessed as `customType1.isParamName1()`.
-`customType1.getParamName2()` otherwise.
+For other types `customType1.getParamName2()` pattern is used.
 So, make sure that your custom types satisfies
 this getter contract.

 For the decode method of the custom type codec, there are two ways to generate a
 an instance of the custom type.
-Default way is the constructing the object using a constructor
+Default way is constructing the object using a constructor
-with the defined parameters in the order of their definition.
+with parameters defined in the `params` in the order of their definition.
 For example, by default
-the instance of the `CustomType1` will be created as `new CustomType1(paramName1, paramName2)`.
+the instance of the `CustomType1` will be created with the following expression `new CustomType1(paramName1, paramName2)`.

 If the custom type does not have a public constructor that takes the defined parameters in the order
 of their definition, then you need to write a factory method to generate the object from these parameters.